CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

     ```

    ![Picture 1](../Media/SC-200-img50.png)

-## You have completed the lab

-> **Congratulations** on completing the task!
+   >**Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
-- Hit the Validate button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+### Review
+In this lab, you have completed the following:
+- Created a Log Analytics Workspace
+- Created a Watchlist
+- Created a Threat Indicator

+## You have successfully completed the lab